Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 checked in.
 This will eventually be enforced by the Git Ignore.

 As much as possible, commits to the demonstration packages should be one each to a step of the TDD cycle (fail, pass, refactor).
-That's a pain in the neck and I don't expect it for `com.example.exercises`, `org.example.exercises` or even `testframe.api` or `testframe.engine`.
+That can be a pain in the neck &mdash; and I don't expect it for `com.example.exercises`, `org.example.exercises` or even `testframe.api` or `testframe.engine`.
+But
+remember: one push can contain multiple commits.

 ## Style guidelines

+* Access levels will be respected as much as possible.
+This means, for one thing, that for tests to be discoverable by `TestRunner`, they must be public, not package private like in JUnit 5.
 * No blanket import statements except for static imports or when absolutely everything in a given package is imported.
 * Column width is 80.